Bullard Restaurant (Portland, OR)

-To get a sense of Melissa McMillan’s no-shortcuts attitude, just sink your teeth into her signature Montreal-style pastrami sandwich, which she serves at her two eateries in Oregon.
+To get a sense of Melissa McMillan’s no-shortcuts attitude, just sink your teeth into her signature Montreal-style pastrami sandwich, which she serves at her three eateries in Oregon.
 In 2013, she opened Sammich in Ashland, her first brick-and-mortar restaurant; three years later, her Pastrami Zombie food truck launched in Portland to rave reviews.
+Now the Sammich Queen has opened her third location, Sammich PDX in December of 2017.
 Each locally sourced ingredient tells a different part of McMillan’s story.
 She traces her obsession with homemade meats back to her childhood in Texas, the heart of barbecue country.
 It’s why she roasts, smokes, and cures it all in-house.
 Everything else she puts between two slices of bread comes from an obsession with no-gimmicks Chicago delis, something she missed when she left the Windy City.
 With a religious fervor for baseball, she borrows her motto from her favorite team, the Chicago Cubs: “Do simple better.”
 That ethos has earned her ink in national publications such as The New York Times and Sunset magazine.
 She even landed on Portland Monthly’s list of top women business owners.
 But McMillan finds the most satisfaction when she hangs out with her four brothers, coaches baseball in her community and peers through her food-truck window at happy customers trying to smile as they stuff their faces with kick-ass sandwiches.

 Lauretta Jean's (Portland, OR)

-Kate McMillen grew up in a small Idaho town where her Grandmother, Lauretta Jean, had her making pie from the age of 10.
-She continued on her path to pastry perfection moving to Montana working at Bernice’s Bakery and eventually landing in Portland.
+Kate McMillen grew up in a small Idaho town where her grandmother, Lauretta Jean, had her making pie from the age of ten.
+She continued on her path to pastry perfection moving to Montana working at Bernice’s Bakery and eventually landing in Portland, Oregon.
 She began her pie shop at the Farmer’s Market in 2011.
 She now has two brick and mortars and has been crimping her way into hearts ever since.

 Mediterranean Exploration Company (Portland, OR)